-18 experts explain common OKR mistakes
+18 experts explain common OKR mistakes in 2022

 With the first blog in our expert series covering why companies fail with OKRs at their first attempt, we followed up by asking the top OKR bloggers, coaches, and authors what they think are the most common mistakes companies are making with their OKRs.